 Life Insurance is cover that pays out a sum of money if the insured person dies.
 Life Insurance is paid for by a monthly fee (called a premium) and, as with any insurance, you are only covered as long as you continue paying this premium.

 If the people you love won’t have money when you die, you probably need it.
 They can use the cash to settle any debts and pay for things your monthly income used to cover, such as rent, school fees and food.

 What is the difference between a Funeral Plan and Life Insurance?

 They are similar.
 Funeral plans are life insurance designed to cover the costs of a funeral.
 They pay out very quickly on death so that the money is available when your family needs it.
 Funeral plans usually cover more than one person.
-For example, Simply Funeral plans cover you, your spouse and up to 5 children.
+For example, Simply Funeral plans cover you, your spouse and any number of children under the age of 21.
 Ordinary life insurance provides a larger lump sum to your beneficiaries so that they are taken care of when you’re not around.
 While funeral plans are certainly important, you should also think about what will happen to your family after your funeral.